gavryushkin/microinteractions/README.md

 ### Computational pipeline for fitting linear regression model for interaction coefficients inference.

 Please check out first [this notebook](https://github.com/gavruskin/microinteractions/blob/master/taylor_lin_fit.ipynb).
-The results of the analysis are summarized there, so may you don't need to run your own analysis.
+The results of the analysis are summarized there, so may be you don't need to run your own analysis.
 If you do, please follow the following steps.

 ## Pipeline